Last updated on November 26th, 2024 at 11:17 am

 - Hyperthyroidism results from an overactive thyroid gland, leading to excessive hormone production.

-- Early warning signs of hypothyroidism, Symptoms can manifest as unintended weight loss, rapid heartbeat, anxiety, and tremors.
+- Early warning signs of hypothyroidism: Symptoms can manifest as unintended weight loss, rapid heartbeat, anxiety, and tremors.

 Thyroid Nodules